Bubbly Pet

 6. Midwest Boston Terrier Rescue (MWBTR) – Michigan

 MWBTR is a non-profit organization and has been operating for more than a decade.
-They are run by volunteers through fundings from donation drives and other activities.
+They are run by volunteers through funding from donation drives and other activities.

 Their main focus is to rescue Boston Terriers within the area of the states of Ohio, Michigan, Indiana, and Illinois.
-These dogs are surrendered by owners, found in animal shelters, or were abandoned there by previous owners.
+These dogs were surrendered by owners, found in animal shelters, or abandoned there by previous owners.

 Aside from this, the organization rolls out educational activities that they hope will lessen the abandonment rate of this specific breed.